 A credit score is a numbering system giving to a person’s risk to a lender, in obtaining credit.
-Furthermore, there have been some recent changes to how the scoring system works.
-As such, the new credit reporting system is called "Positive Credit reporting" and is a change from the current "Negative credit reporting".
-Consequently, the positive system gives a more detailed analysis of your credit history.
-As such, this achieved by reporting on credit repayment history along with defaults.
+Furthermore, there have been some recent changes to how the Equifax credit scoring system works.

 How do score numbers affect credit?

 Scoring affects virtually any product or service that has credit terms.
-As such, this is a wide range of products with the potential to affect our credit file.
+As such, many credit products can change our credit file.
 However, the most direct impact you will find is when you lend money.